sematext/docs/docs/synthetics/http-monitor.md

 * **HTTP Method** - HTTP Method.
 * **URL** - URL of the HTTP monitor of format `<http(s)>://hostname:port/path`.
 * **Interval** - Monitor execution interval.
 * **Consecutive Runs** - Reruns the monitor immediately after a failure, with the option to retry up to five times before marking the run as failed, thus preventing false positive alerts in the event of intermittent network issues.
+It is important to distinguish this configuration from the 'Alert after N consecutive failures from a specific location' setting within the 'Configure Alerts' tab, as the latter aims to withhold alerts until the monitor has failed N times, while the consecutive runs setting doesn't count the monitor as failed after N retry attempts.
 * **Locations** - List of locations to run the monitor.

 ### Request Settings